Otava (village)

 Otava is a major village in Mikkeli (until 2001 Mikkelin maalaiskunta), Eastern Finland.
-With the population of 2000 it is the largest urban area in the surrounding areas of Mikkeli.
+With a population of 2,000, it is the largest urban area in the surrounding areas of Mikkeli.
 In 1889, one of the main railways in Finland, the Savonia railway, and a sidetrack to Otava harbour were built through Otava, although trains do not stop there anymore.
 Also, highway 5 goes by the village.